HillaryDanan/abstraction-intelligence/README.md

 **Development**

-- Stage progression is sequential: no Stage N capacity without Stage N-1
+- Stage progression is sequential in prerequisites: no Stage N capacity without prior Stage N-1 (though regression possible)
-- Stage-specific tasks cluster; within-stage correlations exceed across-stage
+- Stage-specific tasks should cluster; within-stage correlations exceed across-stage

 **LLM-Specific**

 - Performance degrades with hierarchical depth in ways human performance does not
 - Scaling improves Stage 1–2 more than Stage 3–4
-- Self-modeling capacity shows ceiling in non-embedded systems (contingent on operationalizing “embedded”)
+- Self-modeling capacity shows ceiling in non-embedded systems—a strong prediction contingent on operationalizing “embedded,” and one that could be falsified by sufficient scale

 **Embeddedness**